jennacohen/product-design/README.md

 ### [Quiz: Are You A Smart Shopper?](https://www.pbs.org/newshour/features/smart-shopping-quiz/)

-As food prices have risen due to factors such as inflation, I worked with members of the NewsHour digital and product team to design [desktop](https://www.figma.com/proto/YmvmeWg0NScrOaoy3c8n3G/Smart-shopping?type=design&node-id=261-3230&t=GKXNvlmaGNoJDwKU-0&scaling=min-zoom&starting-point-node-id=261%3A3230&show-proto-sidebar=1) and [mobile](https://www.figma.com/proto/YmvmeWg0NScrOaoy3c8n3G/Smart-shopping?type=design&node-id=1262-45166&t=GKXNvlmaGNoJDwKU-0&scaling=min-zoom&starting-point-node-id=1262%3A45166&show-proto-sidebar=1) UI prototypes for an interactive feature where users could watch and read to learn how to best shop on a budget, then take our quiz to test their skills.
+As food prices have risen due to factors such as inflation, I worked with members of the PBS News digital and product team to design [desktop](https://www.figma.com/proto/YmvmeWg0NScrOaoy3c8n3G/Smart-shopping?type=design&node-id=261-3230&t=GKXNvlmaGNoJDwKU-0&scaling=min-zoom&starting-point-node-id=261%3A3230&show-proto-sidebar=1) and [mobile](https://www.figma.com/proto/YmvmeWg0NScrOaoy3c8n3G/Smart-shopping?type=design&node-id=1262-45166&t=GKXNvlmaGNoJDwKU-0&scaling=min-zoom&starting-point-node-id=1262%3A45166&show-proto-sidebar=1) UI prototypes for an interactive feature where users could watch and read to learn how to best shop on a budget, then take our quiz to test their skills.
 The interactive led our site for engagement time on a single page during the week following publication.
 It was also featured on our [broadcast program](https://www.youtube.com/watch?v=emErLPu0-O0&t=12s).

 **My role:**